The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

-The MSSEI defines the baseline data protection profiles that determines system security control requirements.
+The MSSEI defines the baseline data protection profiles that determine system security control requirements.
 Each baseline profile is a minimum set of required security controls that correspond to the data classification protection level, the type of device, and the purpose or use of the device.

 A list of the control requirements for each profile can be found in the following PDF diagram: Protection Profile Matrix by role

 The MSSEI policy is comprised of 34 requirements in 17 categories.
 The policy is derived from industry-accepted best practices for cyber defense, such as the SANS 20 Critical Security Controls.
 The requirements range from physical security, secure device configuration, vulnerability scanning, account monitoring and management, security training, and much, much more.